uds/astrox/REAMDME.md

 + make dedicated game stage container:
 - make it and all children non-interactive -> (set! (.-interactiveChildren xxx) false)

-- physics integration-step - round position and orientation to avoid ECS from updating rigid-body on every step -> add eq to RigidBody so it will not trigger re-evaluation

 - disable mouse cursor for game screen
     (set! (.-cursor screen) "none")
     (set! (.-eventMode screen) "static")

 - Touch is not working for buttons?